 Setting up your new Profile/User

-• Set a Pin / Biometric if you want (you can do this later)
+• Set a PIN / biometric if you want (you can do this later too).

 Install Google Play Services

-GrapheneOS provides app versions of Google Play Services in the "Apps" app.
-You can install all of the apps needed by installing the Google Play Store first.
+GrapheneOS provides app versions of Google Play Services in the app called 'Apps'.
+You can install all of the apps.

 While in the profile you want to have access to Google Services: